 This test is sometimes called a spinal tap.
 There is a space around your spinal cord that is filled with fluid.
 In a lumbar puncture, a small amount of fluid is taken from this space.
 The cells in the fluid are studied under a microscope in a lab to check for any problems.
 This pamphlet explains what a lumbar puncture is, how long it takes, how the test is done, and what will happen after the test.
 A list of symptoms that require medical attention is included.

 This medicine is used to treat discomfort, pain, and/or swelling.
 Local anesthetic will be injected with the corticosteroid.
 Tips for handling discomfort at the injection site are given.
 Some safety points about the use of ice and heat are also provided.

-A sealant is a clear or shaded plastic that a dentist, dental hygienist, or dental assistant puts on the chewing surfaces of back teeth (molars).
+A sealant is a clear or coloured plastic that a dentist, dental hygienist, or dental assistant puts on the chewing surfaces of your back teeth (molars).
 This is where most decay happens.
-This pamphlet explains how sealants help, the best time to get them, how long they last, whether sealants are covered by MSI, an explanation of cavities, and contact information for the MSI Children's Oral Health Program.
+This pamphlet explains what causes cavities, what a sealant is, how sealants help, the best time to get them, how long they last, and whether MSI (provincial health care) pays for them.
+Contact information for the MSI Children's Oral Health Program is included.
 The French version of this pamphlet 1880, "Protége…

 An exercise ECG/EKG (electrocardiogram) stress test measures your heart’s reaction to activity.
 It is sometimes called an exercise test or a treadmill test.
 This pamphlet explains why and how an exercise ECG/EKG stress test is done, how to get ready for the test, how long the test takes, and when you will get the results.
 A list of symptoms to tell your technologist and/or doctor about is included.
 The French version of this pamphlet 2095, "ECG à l’effort", is also available.